Why is routine dental care important?

 To request a dental procedure, email email@example.com to set up a consultation.
 During the consultation, the vet will run a bloodwork panel to evaluate your pet's fitness for anesthesia and to identify specific dental needs, then schedule the procedure based on your pet's needs.

 Your pet should not have any food after midnight and water should be available to them at all times.
 Check in is between 8am-9am the day of your procedure.
-This is also our spay/neuter check in time, so please let our staff know you are dropping off for a dental to avoid confusion.

 After the Procedure